fmitech/employee-manual/index.md

 * 4634299 Initial Commit
 {% endhighlight %}

 The output shows that our working copy (`HEAD`), the master branch, and the awesome-new-feature branch are all pointing to the same last commit, meaning our changes have been successfully merged back into our master branch.
-If you inspect the `README.txt` file now, you'll notice that it's been updated with the modificatios we made in the `awesome-new-feature` branch.
+If you inspect the `README.txt` file now, you'll notice that it's been updated with the modifications we made in the `awesome-new-feature` branch.

 Since we're done with the `awesome-new-feature` branch, let's go ahead and delete it.
 This is accomplished with the `git branch` command and the `-d` option.